remendoza-strat/web-capstone/tasks/INDIVIDUAL_DEVELOPMENT_APPROACH.md

-# Individual Project Development - 7 Parallel Implementations
+# Individual Project Development - Parallel Implementations

 ## Overview

-Each of the 7 interns will build their own complete version of the project management tool.
+Each intern will build their own complete version of the project management tool.
 This ensures everyone gets the full learning experience across all aspects of full-stack development, from setup to deployment.

 ## Individual Development Approach